AI Pitch Deck Builders Compared: Gamma vs Beautiful.ai vs Slidebean vs Burndecks (2026)

 Gamma

-What it does well: Gamma is fast.
-Describe what you want and it generates polished, web-native content in seconds.
+Gamma is fast and versatile.
+Describe what you want and it produces polished, web-native content in seconds.
 The AI design agent handles layouts, spacing, and visual hierarchy automatically.
-It's also one of the few tools with a genuinely useful free tier.
+The free tier (400 one-time credits) is generous enough to actually evaluate the tool.

-Where it falls short: Gamma uses a card-based layout, not traditional 16:9 slides.
-This is fine for internal docs and web presentations, but if you're sending a PDF to investors or presenting on a projector in a boardroom, the card format doesn't translate cleanly.
-PPTX exports require cleanup.
+The limitation for pitch decks specifically: Gamma uses a card-based layout instead of 16:9 slides.
+Cards scroll vertically and work great in a browser, but if you're sending a PDF to investors or presenting on a projector, the format doesn't translate cleanly.
+PPTX exports need manual cleanup.

 Beautiful.ai